Menu

 SSH Hostname: ssh.getflywheel.com

-SSH Username: username+site-slug or team+org-name+site-slug
+SSH Username: username+site-slug OR team+org-name+site-slug (see below for examples)

 SSH Password: leave this field empty